 -

-Central Australia (Uluru, Alice Springs): Days can still be hot, but the desert nights can drop close to freezing — pack thermals or fleece for nighttime warmth.
+Central Australia (Uluru, Alice Springs): Days can still be warm, but desert nights often drop into single digits — pack thermals or a fleece for nighttime warmth.

 The bottom line: your packing list should account for both sunshine and cool snaps.
 Versatility and layering are key.